Marcantonio Colonna: Italian Wars

+Holy League

 The Victors of Lepanto (from left: John of Austria, Marcantonio Colonna, Sebastiano Venier).

-In 1571, Don John of Austria appointed him captain-general of the allied fleet against the Moors.
+With the start of the Ottoman conquest of Cyprus in 1570, Colonna was appointed captain of the Papal fleet by Pope Pius V. The job required urgency, as the Papal fleet had been wiped out in the battle of Djerba and a new fleet had donated to them to by the Republic of Venice.
+After the creation of the Holy League in 1571, he joined the fleet of the league, where he served under John of Austria.
+Colonna clashed personally with Giovanni Andrea Doria, who mistrusted the Venetians and was overly cautious to fight.

 At the Battle of Lepanto (7 October 1571), he commanded the papal Capitana (flagship) as part of the Centre division, where he rescued the Real, flagship of commander Don John of Austria.
 When the Real was almost taken by the Ottoman janissaries, Colonna came alongside, with the bow of his galley and mounted a counter-attack.
 With the help of Colonna, the Turks were pushed off the Real and the Ottoman flagship of Ali Pasha was boarded and swept.
 The entire crew of Ali Pasha's flagship was killed, including the commander himself.
 The banner of the Holy League was hoisted on the captured ship, breaking the morale of the Turkish galleys nearby.

 Entry of Marcantonio Colonna to Rome, 1571.
 Etching by Francesco Tramezzino.

-On his return to Rome, Pope Gregory XIII confirmed Colonna as Captain General of the Church.
+On his return to Rome the following year, Pope Gregory XIII confirmed Colonna as Captain General of the Church.
+In June, Colonna headed to Corfu with part of the Spanish and Papal squads, waiting for a planned campaign against the coast of Turkey to start.
+Commanding the Holy League fleet in absence of John, Colonna found the surviving Ottoman admiral, Occhiali, leading a rebuilt fleet of 200 galleys.
+Both armadas met in the skirmish at Cerigo Channel, where Colonna arranged his 139 galleys behind a vanguard of six Venetian galleasses and twenty Spanish galleons and carracks, but Occhiali declined to fight despite his bigger numbers, being now wary of their heavy artillery.
+Colonna sought battle for three days, but Occhiali eventually withdrew.
+Another uneventful encounter happened in August in Cape Matapan, where Occhiali again withdrew after having his right wing punished.

+After John's arrival, Colonna acted with diplomacy, embarking Papal soldiers in the Venetian ships when the Venetians refused to allow Spanish marines aboard.
+He participated along with the rest of the fleet in the siege of Navarino, which resulted in no gains for the League other than the death of Mahomet Bey, grandson of Hayreddin Barbarossa.